Sound Demixing Challenge 2023 Music Demixing Track Technical Report: TFC-TDF-UNet v3: Leaderboard C

 \subsection{Method}

 The final submission is an ensemble of five models: Hybrid Demucs\cite{hdemucs}, Hybrid Transformer Demucs\cite{htdemucs} and three TFC-TDF-UNet v3 models.
-For the Demucs models, we used pretrained weights from the Demucs Github repository\footnote{github.com/facebookresearch/demucs/tree/v4} ($hdemucs\_mmi$, $htdemucs\_ft$), each with 2 ``shifts" and 50\% overlap.
+For the Demucs models, we used pretrained weights from the official Github repository\footnotemark[4] ($hdemucs\_mmi$ and $htdemucs\_ft$) each with 2 ``shifts" and 50\% overlap.
 For the TFC-TDF-UNet v3 models, we used the models specified in Table \ref{tab:cfg}. $model1$ and $model2$ are multi-source v3 models, whereas $model3$ is a single-source model for the ``vocals" class that applies high-frequency truncation\cite{mdxnet}.

 SDR performance for each model are shown in Table \ref{tab:C}.
 Blending\cite{blend} weights were chosen according to these evaluation results.